Fire Emblem: Dawn of Darkness

 Elincia continued by mentioning the incident where Ike was shoved to the ground and buried in falling pieces of rock from a cliff above, but his superior physical strength enabled him to lift the biggest rock off the top of the pile and throw it a short distance.
 The wolf king, along with a lot of his comrades, were bowled over and killed by the boulder's impact.
 The wolf queen, Nailah, never indicated that she had any knowledge of the battle for an unknown reason.

 "Wow, seriously?!"
-Azura gasped with surprise.
+Azura gasped.
 "I noticed Ike had quite the set of muscles, but I never pictured him doing something like that!"

 "Yeah, Ike is an amazing warrior," Elincia replied, blushing and smiling at the same time.
 "That battle took a lot out of him though, he passed out from his wounds and losing a lot of blood.
 Rhys, one of the healers, managed to heal him but we feared he'd die from the blood loss.
 It was a miracle he lived."

 "Hey, is that Altarais?"
-Elincia asked, turning to Azura.
+Elincia inquired, turning to Azura.

 "Yep!
 We're almost there," she replied.